 To understand how the KNN algorithm works, let's consider the steps involved in using KNN for classification:

-Step 1: We first need to select the number of neighbors we want to consider.
-This is the term K in the KNN algorithm and highly affects the prediction.
+Step 1: We first must select the number of neighbors we want to consider.
+The term K in the KNN algorithm highly affects the prediction.

-Step 3: We need to count how many neighbors are from the different classes among the selected K neighbors.
+Step 3: We need to count how many neighbors are from how many different classes among the selected K neighbors.
+It can be possible that all K neighbors are from a single class.

 We performed the prediction in these four simple steps.
-In summary, the KNN algorithm at the training phase stores the dataset, and when it gets a new query, it classifies that query into a class similar to the existing query.
+In summary, the KNN algorithm at the training phase stores the entire training dataset, and when it gets a new query, it classifies that query into a class similar to most neighbors.

 K = 1: A model with K=1 will have 0 training error and hard boundaries for determining the class of test query.